Qiksar/crudio/README.md

 It's pretty easy to understand that in order to generate a person we need multiple data fields for their name.
 Then to generate an address for the person, we need a way to generate places.

-Returning to `repo.json` we can now see thanks to the earlier include that we can create our `Organisation` entity using generators from `standard_generators.json`, which were included.
+Meanwhile in `repo_entities.json` we see entities that are used in our data model, like `Organisation` using generators from `standard_generators.json`, which were included.

 ```
   "entities": {